anuragmalhotra-commits/presbyopia-training/README.md

 - [ ] Khasi translations reviewed by a native speaker
 - [ ] Question 2 — confirm whether the correct answer is 35 or 40 years
 - [ ] Block lists for Odisha and Meghalaya programme districts
-- [ ] Offline queue for poor-connectivity submissions
 - [ ] Marathi/Hindi renderings of Odisha district names are unreviewed